becdetat/belfryimages.github.com/_posts/2012-04-29-setting-up-mef.md

 This creates an aggregate catalog, which brings together all the locations (catalogs) where the exported implementations are found.
 In this case it is just `Plugins.dll`.
 There are a couple of other `XxxCatalog` implementations that can be used, for more information the [catalogs page](http://mef.codeplex.com/wikipage?title=Using%20Catalogs&referringTitle=Guide) in the [MEF documentation](http://mef.codeplex.com/documentation) touches on them.

 The catalog is then used to create a composition container.
 Each class in the consumer that needs to import classes using MEF will need this catalog, so in more complex applications the composition container will need to be passed around.
-The `ComposeParts()` method call is what performs the actual dependency injection, finding all the fields decorated with `[Import]` and `[ImportMany]` and assigning them with the exported implementations that were foundin the aggregate catalog.
+The `ComposeParts()` method call is what performs the actual dependency injection, finding all the fields decorated with `[Import]` and `[ImportMany]` and assigning them with the exported implementations that were found in the aggregate catalog.

 ## Shake your groove thang